FEntwumS/FEntwumS.NetlistViewer/README.md

 5. Open the package manager
 6. Refresh the package manager
 7. Done!
 The plugin should now be available for you to install!
+8. Install both the `FEntwumS.NetlistViewer Extension` plugin as well as the `FEntwumS NetlistViewer Backend` binary using the package manager

 ## Netlist viewer